usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/PriorityPlugin/scripts/README.md

 1. Enable the MessageReceiver plugin with RouteJ2735 set to true.
 Use all other default configurations.

-2. Enable the JSONMessageLogger plugin to log all received SRMs and generated SSMs.
+2. Optional: Enable the JSONMessageLogger plugin to decode and log all received SRMs and generated SSMs.

 3. Run the mock-srm.py script.